Unless otherwise noted, all content is

 Copyright protects your work and stops others from using it without your

-You get copyright protection automatically - you don't have to apply or pay
+You get copyright protection automatically - you do not have to apply or pay

 a fee.
-There isn't a register of copyright works in the UK.
+There is not a register of copyright works in the UK.

 You automatically get copyright protection when you create: